aspose-ocr-cloud/aspose-ocr-cloud-docs/ocr/getting-started/hello-world/_index.md

 1. Sign in to [GroupDocs Cloud API Dashboard](https://dashboard.aspose.cloud/).
 2. Go to [**Applications**](https://dashboard.aspose.cloud/applications) page.
-3. Create the `samples` storage for exchanging files by clicking the _plus_ icon and following the required steps.
-For this example, _Internal storage_ with _24-hour_ retention will suffice.
+3. Create the storage.
+Click the _plus_ icon and follow the required steps.
+   _Internal storage_ with _24-hour_ retention will suffice.
 4. Provide the application name, for example, _HelloWorld_.
 5. Click **Save** button.
 6. Click the newly created **HelloWorld** application and copy the values from **Client Id** and **Client Secret** fields.